OceanographyforEveryone/OpenCTD/README.md

 #### 5.1 SD Card Reader

-The [Sainsmart microSD card reader](http://amzn.to/265xAZQ) that we recommend is a plug and play module.
+The [Sainsmart microSD card reader](http://amzn.to/265xAZQ) that we recommend is a 'plug and play' module.
 Connect each pin following the pinout guide above.
 For fitting into a tight housing, you may want to bend each pin at a 90% angle or remove the headers completely.
-Hookup wires whould be at least 8cm long.
+Hookup wires should be at least 8 cm long.

 ![SD card reader with bent headers](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/SD1.jpg?raw=true "SD card reader with bent headers")